Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

-Simple Ways to Look After Your Mental Health besides Therapy
+Simple Ways to Care for Your Mental Health Besides Therapy

 Therapy and medication are some of the best ways to keep your mental health issues in check.
-When you're dealing with depression, anxiety, PTSD, or some other disorder, it helps to consult a licensed psychiatrist or counselor, talk about your issues, and stay on prescriptions.
+When you're dealing with depression, anxiety, PTSD, or some other disorder, it helps to consult a licensed mental health care provider, talk about your issues, and stay on prescriptions.
 But that's not all you can do.

 Let's highlight them.